MalcolmWilliams/malcolmwilliams.github.io/_drafts/2023-05-01-ta_overview.md

 | Total     |        10000 |

 ### Gear:
-I will go further into my gear in the next section.
+I will go further into my gear in a future section.
 This total includes Items that I purchased shortly before or during the trip.
 They include:
-- Tent
+- Tent (Durston XMid 1P)
-- Quilt
+- Quilt (NZAT 350 Down Quilt)
-- Liner
+- Sleeping bag liner
-- 2x pairs of shoes
+- 2x pairs of shoes (Hoka Speedgoat 5)
 - Stove
+- Socks (Darn Tough)
+- Water Filter (Sawyer Squeeze)

 ### Food
 Food in new zealand is expensive.
 I would regularly spend > 200$ for a week of food.
 Shopping at larger stores and using bounce boxes certainly helps.
 When hiking you don't have a huge number of luxuries to look forward to.
 Food is a big one, and in my opinion not worth skimping on.
 A pretty significant portion of this amount is also spent at restaurants/coffee shops in towns.
 Generally only 1 night would be spent in town, but it is still enough to add up.

 Hiker hunger is also a real thing.
 When starting out I would use an app (MyFitnessPal/MyNetDairy) to count calories.
 This was helpful as I just didn't have the experience to look at a shopping cart and be confident it contained the right amount of food.
 On average I found I would eat ~5000 calories per day.
+I likely could have eaten less, but I was certainly glad to never have been hungry.
+Over the course of the two months I stayed almost identical weight, but I did notice that I lost the little fat I had on my stomach and gained muscle on my legs.

 ### Housing
 I opted to not sleep at a holiday park/campground when in town, instead opting for hostels/cheap hotels when available.
 The relatively small number of days spent in town (except for a few days at the end of the trip) meant that this total was relatively small.
-This total also includes the DOC hut pass, and other paid campsites (such as on the great walks)
+This total also includes the DOC hut pass, and other paid campsites (such as on the great walks).

 ### Transport
 The lions share of this is flights to/from New Zealand.
 Canada is quite far away.
-Hitch hiking or public transit was used often.
+Hitch hiking or public transit was used often once actually in New Zealand.

 ## Gear Breakdown